Tannerpalin/HashMapping/README.md

 Author: Tanner Palin

-Sources: geeksforgeeks.org also helped me firmly grasp the idea and implementation of external chaining.
+Sources: geeksforgeeks.org helped me firmly grasp the idea and implementation of external chaining.

 Sources: Will Shapiro for helping me come up with an efficient hashing equation.